kopptr/contest/docs/Events/Netrunner.md

 - Structure:
 	- Best of three games with one player as Runner and the other as Corp.
 Independently, best of three with the roles reversed.
 	- Contestants may switch between their presubmitted decklists between games.
-## Scoring
-- Contestants get 1 point per win.
-If a contestant wins the first two games in the same role, he is awarded an additional point (3 total) and the third game is not played.
-- Therefore, up to 6 points are available for Netrunner, and a contestant can win them all by going undefeated for four games, two as Runner and two as Corp.

 ## Perks
+- X: Mulligan your hand an additional time.
+Can be used only once per game.
 - X: To be use after a deck is chosen but before play begins.
 Force your opponent to use his other deck, if he has one.
 - X: To be used between games.
 Add up to five cards to your deck.
 Subtract up to five cards from your deck.
 The result must be a legal deck.
 - X: Spend 1 click to gain 3 credits.
 Can only be used once per game.
 - X+1: Prevent your opponent from doing any of the above.

+## Scoring
+- Contestants get 1 point per win.
+If a contestant wins the first two games in the same role, he is awarded an additional point (3 total) and the third game is not played.
+- Therefore, up to 6 points are available for Netrunner, and a contestant can win them all by going undefeated for four games, two as Runner and two as Corp.